AmadeuszLisiecki/catalog/README.md

 # Project description
 This project constitutes an e-commerce platform featuring various electronic devices such as smartphones, tablets, and accessories.
-Users possess the capability to adeptly administer their shopping carts and curate a selection of favored products, with these securely stored in the browser's storage.
-Furthermore, the project boasts a responsive design catering to both mobile and desktop environments.
+Users can adeptly administer their shopping carts and curate a selection of favored products, with these securely stored in the browser's storage.
+Furthermore, the project boasts a responsive design catering to mobile and desktop environments.

-# Used technologioes
+# Used technologies
-Project is based on HTML, SASS, React with TypeScript.
+The project is based on
+* HTML,
+* CSS,
+* SASS,
+* TypeScript,
+* Linter,
+* React,
+* React-router.

 # API
 Products are downloaded from [products API](https://mate-academy.github.io/react_phone-catalog/api/products.json).